 I’m hopeful I’ll be fit and ready to work full-time again in February 2020 (which I haven’t been able to do for a few years).
 And we’re looking forward to new adventures in work, home, travel, and marriage.

 We want to share our home with anyone, of any age, that wants to come and enjoy the relaxed, quiet environment we can offer.

 We want to enjoy new hobbies and recently got a Panther Chameleon.

 My husband finally loves his job, and we’re settled in a lovely house with four bedrooms, which we’ve turned into rooms for us like writing (I’m trying to finish my first fiction novel to fulfil a dream), reading times, press ups (husband!) and having guests."

-But we did decide to start a podcast, and that's how you got to be reading this, and we're so glad you're here with us.
+But... we did decide to start a podcast, and that's how you got to be reading this, and we are so glad you're here with us.

-We want to find others going through loss, who are also spending time digging in the dirt looking for diamonds.
-Maybe we can all share our gems together, and make something beautiful.
+Finding others going through loss, who are also spending time digging in the dirt looking for diamonds, has been a huge blessing and encouragement to us, to feel less alone.
+Our hope is that we can all share our gems (or Hermans 😉) together, and make something beautiful.

 We are all in the gutter, but some of us are looking at the stars. — Oscar Wilde

 And boy, I do love the stars.